basarat/typescript-book/docs/compiler/contributing.md

 There are lots of `test` and `build` options in their JakeFile.
 You can run *all* tests with `jake runtests`

 ### Baselines
-Baselines are using to manage if there are any changes in the *expected* output of the TypeScript compiler.
+Baselines are used to manage if there are any changes in the *expected* output of the TypeScript compiler.
 Baselines are located in `tests/baselines`.

 * Reference (*expected*) baselines: `tests/baselines/reference`
 * Generated (*in this test run*) baselines : `tests/baselines/local` (this folder is in **.gitignore**)